ZhuoyuShiii/zhuoyushiii.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in computer science at University of Southern California, advised by Prof. <a style="color:inherit" href="https://scholar.google.com/citations?user=u-8h3HcAAAAJ&hl=en">Fred Morstatter</a>.
+I am a PhD student in computer science at University of Southern California, working with Prof. <a style="color:inherit" href="https://scholar.google.com/citations?user=u-8h3HcAAAAJ&hl=en">Fred Morstatter</a>.
 I use computational methods and social media data to understand social behavior, especially how people use and are influenced by causal language.

 ## Selected Publications